brijjaissa/TutoSQL/README.md

  Throughout this adventure, I've turbocharged my SQL toolKit with some serious firepower:

- - **Complex Query Crafting:** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
+ - **Complex Query Crafting :** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
- - **Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+ - **Data Aggregation :** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
- - **Analytical Wizardry:** Leveled up my real-world puzzle-solving skills, turning questions into actionnable, insightful SQL queries.
+ - **Analytical Wizardry :** Leveled up my real-world puzzle-solving skills, turning questions into actionnable, insightful SQL queries.
+ - **Visualization Spirit :** Get a solid base of data preparation and visualization using PowerQuery and PowerBI
  # Conclusions

  ### Closing thoughts